raguram/eva/S4/Readme.md

 https://github.com/raguram/eva/blob/d36bda90bc72f6aa708d815ec63a9ae701ec9728/S4/MNIST.ipynb
 Same architecture as above.
 Added data transformations.
 Reason: Misclassifications were coming from slight rotation of the digits or missing pixels that differentiats 7 from a 9.
 So, tried with data transformation.
 Or may be its just that I got lucky this time :-D
+Also, I noticed with 20 epochs the model was still converging (improving).
+When I trained the previous model for higher epochs (40), I was getting an accuracy of 99.47%.
+So, I thought increasing the learning rate would help.
+So, changed lr to 0.02.

-Architecture: 20,394 parameters using only Conv (3x3), Relu, BatchNorm, Dropout (0.075), Conv (1x1), Max pool, GAP and Soft Max.
+* Architecture: 20,394 parameters using only Conv (3x3), Relu, BatchNorm, Dropout (0.075), Conv (1x1), Max pool, GAP and Soft Max.
-Data: Normalized data with Mean and Variance.
+* Data: Normalized data with Mean and Variance.
 RandomAffine and ColorJitter (ref: https://www.kaggle.com/enwei26/mnist-digits-pytorch-cnn-99)

 ----------------------------------------------------------------
         Layer (type)               Output Shape         Param #